Sweating It Out: Exercise And Addiction Recovery

-Physical activity and exercise give your recovery a lively change.
-Whether you’re walking the road toward sobriety or preparing for that first step, drug addiction treatment can be as close as your own body and as simple as walking outside.
+Participating in physical activity and exercise can give your recovery a lively boost.
+Whether you’re walking the road toward sobriety or preparing for that first step, regular exercise results in many benefits to your physical and mental health.

 Exercise: A Natural Rush